rvguitard/gcpedia-pch-research/README.md

-# gcpedia-pch-research
+# Canadian Heritage's Research GCPedia Development Repository
-Canadian Heritage's Research GCPedia Development Repository
+The aim of this project is to design and develop Canadian Heritage's fully customized Research portal on GCPedia.